Gibbeting: United Kingdom

+Hanging a body in chains was a post execution punishment that was used for those criminals who had committed heinous crimes such as murder.
+Smugglers were not usually hung in chains post execution.
+However during the mid eighteenth century a smuggling gang known as the Hawkhurst Gang operated along the South coast of England between Kent and Dorset; their violent crimes coincided with the authorities desire to punish smugglers on the South coast and deter others from smuggling.
+Of the 75 members of the gang that were caught and convicted, 14 were sentenced to gibbeting.
+Unusually the bodies were distributed around the area as a deterrent, rather than near where they lived, or the scene of the crime.

-The Murder Act 1751 stipulated that "in no case whatsoever shall the body of any murderer be suffered to be buried"; the cadaver was either to be publicly dissected or left "hanging in chains".
-The use of gibbeting had been in decline for some years before it was formally repealed by statute in 1834.
+The Murder Act 1751 (25 Geo.
+2. c.
+37) stipulated that "in no case whatsoever shall the body of any murderer be suffered to be buried"; the cadaver was either to be publicly dissected or left "hanging in chains".
+The use of gibbeting had been in decline for some years before it was formally repealed by the Hanging in Chains Act 1834 (4 & 5 Will.
+4. c.
+26).
 In Scotland, the final case of gibbeting was that of Alexander Gillan in 1810.
 The last two men gibbeted in England were William Jobling and James Cook, both in 1832.
 Their cases are good examples of the changing attitudes toward the practice.

 William Jobling was a miner hanged and gibbeted for the murder of Nicholas Fairles, a colliery owner and local magistrate, near Jarrow, Durham.
 After being hanged, the body was taken off the rope and loaded into a cart and taken on a tour of the area before arriving at Jarrow Slake, where the crime had been committed.
 Here, the body was placed into an iron gibbet cage.
 The cage and the scene were described thus:

 The gibbet was a 1 ft in diameter with strong bars of iron up each side.
 The post was fixed into a 1+1/2 LT stone base sunk into the Slake.
 The body was soon removed by fellow miners and given a decent burial.

 James Cook was a bookbinder convicted of the murder of his creditor Paas, a manufacturer of brass instruments, in Leicester.
 During an attempted robbery, Cook beat Paas to death, and then took the body to his home, where he cut it into pieces and burned it to try to hide the evidence of the crime.
 He was executed on Friday, 10 August 1832, in front of Leicester prison.
 Afterwards:

 His body was to be displayed on a purpose-built gallows 33 ft high in Saffron Lane near the Aylestone Tollgate.
 According to The Newgate Calendar:

 Although the practice of gibbeting had been abandoned by 1834 in Britain, during the British Raj of India in 1843, Charles James Napier threatened to have such structures built in parallel to any attempt to practice Sati, the ritualized burning of widows, to execute the perpetrators.